nazarewk-iac/talos-configs/README.md

 ## disks identification

-USB adapters identify as the same device without meaningful difference between those:
+In `talos disks` (actual inputs for cluster configs) USB adapters identify as the same device without meaningful difference between those.

+After (probably) `udev` service is up you can list all disks and symlinks by `talosctl list /dev/disk/by-id --long`.

 ### USB3.0 to powered SATA adapter